 - 8GB of RAM

 When you start the game, Fortnite will automatically detect your hardware and dish out some recommended settings.
 That’s a good place to start, but you’ll probably want to adjust a number of in-game settings related to graphic quality and performance manually.
-Adjusting these settings down can help your Mac run Fortnite more faster, but it may also make the game harder to play.
-Here are a few settings options to keep in mind.
+Adjusting these settings down can help your Mac run Fortnite faster, but it may also make the game harder to play.
+Here are a few settings to keep in mind.

 Quality presets: You can choose from Low, Medium, High, and Epic (or Auto, but you want more control than that).
-Start off at Low, as this will give you as many FPS (frames per second) as possible.
+Start off at Low, as this will give you as many frames per second as possible.
 If it looks like your Mac is running on Low settings with no problems, try bumping up to Medium and see how your playing experience goes.
 If gameplay is still very smooth, you can try increasing the settings even more to get the most out of your performance.

 Vsync: In most cases, you’ll want to have Vsync turned on to reduce the amount of screen tearing in the game.
 However, if you find that it’s costing you too much performance, you may have to live without it.

 On a Mac desktop: An iMac can handle Fortnite, as long as it’s one with a discrete graphics option.
-It doesn’t matter how great your iMac looks, if it’s running standard integrated Intel graphics, it’s not going to perform well in games.
-Furthermore, for compatibility reasons you should look for a model released in 2016 or more recently for the best results.
+It doesn’t matter how great your iMac looks — if it’s running standard integrated Intel graphics, it’s not going to perform well in games.
+Furthermore, for compatibility reasons, you should look for a model released in 2017 or more recently for the best results.
 The same goes for the Mac mini, which doesn’t include discrete graphics (although both the iMac and Mac mini can be used with an external GPU, which will massively help).

 - The best Mac apps for 2023: top software for your Mac